 It’s easy to give up.

-And yet, at the same time; it’s not so easy because we want more.
-And we know we want more.
+Yet, at the same time, it’s not so easy because we want more and we know we want more.

 There’s no way to hide this.

 We know when we’re not happy.
 We know that there’s more to life.
-Yet, the idea of making that change is bigger than we can bear.
-The idea of making a run for it and “trying” can be so far-fetched that we submit to an internal laziness.
+Yet the idea of making that change is bigger than we can bear.
+The idea of making a run for it and “trying” can be so far-fetched that we submit to internal laziness.